Akeiba/Akeiba/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on becoming a fullstack developer 🤞 with Black Codher
-- 🌱 I’m currently studying HTML, CSS and Javascript
+- 🌱 I’m currently studying Javascript, React, NodeJS, MongoDB, SQL, HTML and CSS.
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Hobbies: I love to bake 🍰 and hike 🥾